sahanirahul/ParkingApp/README.md

 Database used : Microsoft Azure Sql Database (free account) Database connection details:
 spring.datasource.url=****** spring.datasource.username=******* spring.datasource.password=********
 Because of Microsoft Firewall security a connection request from unknown IP will be declined, The IP should be added before to connect from application
+The Application connects to the database on start as such the database server should be up when running the application.
+The database configuration can be changed in the properties file.

 ## Design Details